nastyak6/dummy_func/README.md

   - Unit tests written using `unittest` to validate the function.

 - **Jenkins Pipeline**:
-  - **Multi-Branch Pipeline**: Automatically triggers pipelines for each branch in the repository.
+  - **Multi-Branch Pipeline**: Pipelines for each branch in the repository.
   - **Stages**:
     - **Spell Check**: Ensures code quality by identifying spelling errors using `codespell`.
     - **Syntax Check**: Validates Python code with `pylint`.
     - **Unit Tests**: Runs all test cases to ensure code functionality.
     - **GitHub Release**: Automatically creates a new GitHub release based on the pipeline's output.
-  - **Cron Trigger**: The pipeline can be scheduled to run periodically (e.g., every 12 hours).
+  - **Cron Trigger**: The pipeline can be scheduled to run periodically, currently implemented in `nightly` branch (e.g., every 12 hours).

 ## How It Works